GetPageSpeed/nginx-extras/README.md

 For module authors, this allows to:

-* deliver your module as installable package *in ten minutes*
+* deliver your module as an installable package *in ten minutes*
-* automatic rebuilds when you tag new release of your module (within 24 hrs)
+* automatic rebuilds when you tag a new release of your module (within 24 hrs)
 * automatic rebuilds against newly released NGINX versions

 ## Supported architectures